 Sometimes itchiness lasts a long time and can be intense.
 As you rub or scratch the area, it gets itchier.
 And the more it itches, the more you scratch.
-Breaking this itch-scratch cycle can be difficult, but continued scratching can damage your skin or cause infection.
+Breaking this itch-scratch cycle can be difficult.

 When to see a doctor

-See your doctor or a skin disease specialist (dermatologist) if the itching:
+See your health care provider or a skin disease specialist (dermatologist) if the itching:

 - Lasts more than two weeks and doesn't improve with self-care measures